strategicdata/pmhc-mds-spec/doc/data-specification/validation-rules.rst

 Service Contact
 ---------------

-  * :ref:`dfn-service_contact_date` must not be in the future
-  * :ref:`dfn-service_contact_postcode` must be a valid Australian postcode in the range 0200-0299, 0800-9999
   * If :ref:`dfn-service_contact_modality` is '0: No contact took place'
     :ref:`dfn-service_contact_no_show` must be '1: Yes'
   * If :ref:`dfn-service_contact_modality` is '0: No contact took place'